Universal Knowledge Graph Embeddings

 \section{Abstract}

 A variety of knowledge graph embedding approaches have been developed.
 Most of them obtain embeddings by learning the structure of the knowledge graph within a link prediction setting.
-As a result, the embeddings reflect only the semantics of a single knowledge graph, and embeddings for different knowledge graphs are not aligned, e.g., they cannot be used to find similar entities across knowledge graphs via nearest neighbor search.
+As a result, the embeddings reflect only the structure of a single knowledge graph, and embeddings for different knowledge graphs are not aligned, e.g., they cannot be used to find similar entities across knowledge graphs via nearest neighbor search.
 However, knowledge graph embedding applications such as \textit{entity disambiguation} require a more global representation, i.e., a representation that is valid across multiple sources.
 We propose to learn \textit{universal knowledge graph embeddings} from large-scale interlinked knowledge sources.
 To this end, we fuse large knowledge graphs based on the \texttt{owl:sameAs} relation such that every entity is represented by a unique identity.
 We instantiate our idea by computing universal embeddings based on DBpedia and Wikidata yielding embeddings for about 180 million entities, 15 thousand relations, and 1.2 billion triples.
+We believe our computed embeddings will support the emerging field of graph foundation models.
 Moreover, we develop a convenient API to provide embeddings as a service.
-Experiments on link prediction show that \textit{universal knowledge graph embeddings} encode better semantics compared to embeddings computed on a single knowledge graph.
-For reproducibility purposes, we provide our source code and datasets open access at \url{https://github.com/dice-group/Universal_Embeddings}
+Experiments on link prediction suggest that \textit{universal knowledge graph embeddings} encode better semantics compared to embeddings computed on a single knowledge graph.
+For reproducibility purposes, we provide our source code and datasets open access.\footnote{\url{https://github.com/dice-group/Universal_Embeddings}}